Chaincode for Operators¶

 The chaincode definition also includes the Package Identifier.
 This is a required parameter for each organization that wants to use the chaincode.
 The package ID does not need to be the same for all organizations.
 An organization can approve a chaincode definition without installing a chaincode package or including the identifier in the definition.

 Each channel member that wants to use the chaincode needs to approve a chaincode definition for their organization.
 This approval needs to be submitted to the ordering service, after which it is distributed to all peers.
-This approval needs to be submitted by your Organization Administrator, whose signing certificate is listed as an admin cert in the MSP of your organization definition.
+This approval needs to be submitted by your Organization Administrator.
 After the approval transaction has been successfully submitted, the approved definition is stored in a collection that is available to all the peers of your organization.
 As a result you only need to approve a chaincode for your organization once, even if you have multiple peers.

 An organization administrator from Org1 and Org2 approve the chaincode definition of MYCC for their organization.
 The chaincode definition includes the chaincode name, version, and the endorsement policy, among other fields.
 Since both organizations will use the chaincode to endorse transactions, the approved definitions for both organizations need to include the packageID.